A practical guide to building an effective AI strategy

 The importance of AI governance

-IBM is also taking AI governance seriously, announcing its efforts to partner with AWS to help clients responsibly scale AI.
+IBM is also taking AI governance seriously, announcing its efforts to partner with Amazon Web Services (AWS) to help clients responsibly scale AI.

 To get the most out of AI, it must be tuned to your specific needs and knowledge, embedded in your data.
 Yet, numerous companies grappling with AI strategy implementation often encounter setbacks or outright failures attributable to data-related issues.
 These challenges manifest in various forms, from poor data quality and reliability to inaccessible data sources, stemming from disparate systems and a lack of governance.